 Now that you understand the basics of the productive and destructive cycles of the five feng shui elements, let’s get back to our example of a fireplace in the East area.
 Let's see how we can remedy the situation by using the newly acquired knowledge about the two main cycles of feng shui elements.

-Our goal: To strengthen the Wood element and weaken (destroy) the Fire element in the East feng shui area of a home.
+To strengthen the Wood element and weaken the Fire element in the East feng shui area of a home.

-Our feng shui design strategy: We need to bring in the Water element because Water nurtures the Wood and at the same time puts down the Fire.
+We need to bring in the Water element because Water nurtures the Wood and at the same time puts down the Fire.
 You can hang a big mirror above the fireplace, which will bring the desired energy of the Water feng shui element.
-Choose a round or oval shape mirror (Metal element shape), as Metal nurtures Water, or go for a frame in a blue or black color (these are the colors of the needed Water element.)
+Choose a round or oval shape mirror, as Metal nurtures Water, or go for a frame in a blue or black color (colors of the Water element.)